zxing-js/library/readme.md

 The browser library is using the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) web api which is marked as experimental as of this writing.
 You can use external polyfills like [webrtc-adapter](https://github.com/webrtc/adapter) to increase browser compatiblity.

 Also, note that the library is using the [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) (Int32Array, Uint8ClampedArray, etc.) which are not available in older browsers (for example Android 4 default browser, etc.).
-You can use a plyfill library like [core-js](https://github.com/zloirock/core-js) to support these browsers.
+You can use a polyfill library like [core-js](https://github.com/zloirock/core-js) to support these browsers.

 ### Scanning from Video Camera